CONCURRENT SESSIONS

 Concurrent Track: Clinical Applications

-Highlighting cellular therapy and tissue engineering research moving toward the clinic; examining manufacturing and upscaling; presenting clinical trial updates.
+Highlighting cellular therapy and tissue engineering research advancing toward the clinic; examining manufacturing challenges, upscaling processes, and providing updates on ongoing clinical trials.

 *Additional invited and abstract-selected speakers to be determined.
 Session descriptions and titles may change slightly.